• Home

 This is one of my favourite things to do in Port Douglas.
 Mossman River runs through the Daintree National Park which is a truly majestic place, and SUP-ing here is a really low-impact way to enjoy these surroundings.
 I always leave feeling really energised and inspired.

-Local operator Windswell offers daily SUP sessions from here at 9am or 2pm.
-Or you can do a sunrise SUP with them along Four Mile Beach (if you’re good at getting up early!).
+Local operator Windswell offers daily SUPs from here at 9am or 2pm.
+If you’re good at getting up early then they also offer a sunrise session along Four Mile Beach.

 4. Watersports on The Beach